Tobacco and Vape Tax Automation

 Embracing tax automation as a real option

-Before embarking on the next round of system upgrades required to maintain tobacco tax compliance or determination, consider leveraging automation of your excise tax function with the experts at Avalara.
+Before embarking on the next round of system upgrades required to maintain tobacco tax compliance, consider leveraging automation of sales tax and excise tax functions with the experts at Avalara.

 Avalara AvaTax for Tobacco is an excise tax calculation engine, continually updated to reflect accurate rates and rules for a wide variety of transactions in thousands of jurisdictions for tobacco and vape businesses Avalara AvaTax, created specifically for sales and use tax, can also be useful for those businesses that require non-tobacco point-of-sale tax calculations, like grocery and convenience stores.

 With so many additional businesses now required to maintain a business license in shipping states to comply with the PACT Act, it’s crucial not to miss this step.
 Avalara Business Licenses makes obtaining business licenses and registering in new states easy.

 When it’s time to remit, Avalara Returns for Tobacco automates the preparation and filing of state and local tobacco returns, including electronic filing as required.
 Under the PACT Act, returns must be filed in all jurisdictions where you’re registered, even if no sales were made (a zero return).
 Avalara Returns for Tobacco also offers PACT Act compliance reporting services to help make sure that you maintain your requirements in every state — on time, every month.

 Avalara CertCapture streamlines the collection, storage, and management of resale or exemption certificates that are often mandatory.

 These cloud-based tax automation solutions save tremendous amounts of time while reducing compliance risks created by shifting regulations like PACT Act changes, allowing tax and financial leaders more time to focus on strategic-level projects.